KIPP: History

-KIPP began in 1994 after co-founders Dave Levin and Mike Feinberg completed their two-year commitment to Teach For America.
-A year later, they launched a program for fifth graders in a public school in inner-city Houston, Texas.
-Feinberg developed KIPP Academy Houston into a charter school, while Levin went on to establish KIPP Academy New York in the South Bronx.
-In February 2018, Feinberg was removed from his position at KIPP due to sexual misconduct allegations involving a KIPP middle school student in the late 1990s and two KIPP employees in the early 2000s.
-Feinberg denied the accusation by the middle school student, and reached a financial settlement with one of the two KIPP employees.
+KIPP was established in 1994 by Dave Levin and Mike Feinberg after completing their two-year commitment with Teach For America.
+The program began as an initiative for fifth-grade students in a public school in Houston, Texas.
+The following year, Feinberg developed KIPP Academy Houston into a charter school, while Levin founded KIPP Academy New York in the South Bronx.